Ready To Move Your Business Forward?

 Merchant Cash Advances

-If you’re a small business owner in need of quick capital, a merchant cash advance offers a lump-sum loan in exchange for a percentage of future credit and debit card receivables.
-While a merchant cash advance is often easy to apply for, the option may not be suitable for every business.
-Merchant cash advances tend to have steeper interest rates, making them one of the more expensive financing options over the lifetime of the loan.
+A merchant cash advance offers a lump-sum loan in exchange for a percentage of future credit and debit card receivables.
+Merchant cash advances tend to be easy to apply for but have steeper interest rates, making them one of the more expensive financing options over the lifetime of the loan.

 Working Capital Loans

-Working capital loans are used to finance everyday business operations like wages, inventory, taxes and a range of other costs that keep your business going day-to-day.
-Unlike some other types of loans, they are not used to pay for investing or other long-term assets.
-Working capital loans from National Funding can provide your business up to $500,000 to support your needs right now, quickly and with minimal paperwork.
+Working capital loans are used to finance everyday business operations like wages, inventory, taxes and a range of other day-to-day costs.
+Unlike some loans, they are not used to pay for investing or other long-term assets.
+Working capital loans from National Funding can provide up to $500,000 to support business needs right now, quickly and with minimal paperwork.

 See how much funding you qualify for.